-Medway and Swale Integrated Care Partnership (ICP)
+Medway and Swale Health and Care Partnership (HCP)

-The ICP has adopted a principle of co-production and engagement to make sure the local community is involved.
+The HCP has adopted a principle of co-production and engagement to make sure the local community is involved.
 We have already been invited to speak at meetings held by local community organisations, and held workshops with patient groups.
 If you are a member of a local organisation and would like us to give a presentation to your members, contact us on this email address.
-You can also use the same email address to subscribe to Medway and Swale ICP’s newsletter.
+You can also use the same email address to subscribe to Medway and Swale HCP’s newsletter.

 - Healthwatch Kent